 This airfield was located close to Pontianak and played an important role in the defense of North Borneo.
 Glenn Martin bombers operated from Sinkawang II during operations in Malaya, Singapore and North Borneo.
 The field was evacuated after Pontinak and Samarinada had capitulated.
 It was occupied by the Japanese on January 29.

-On Feb 14, 1942, Japanese paratroops carried out a surprise landing between Palembang town and the airfield (P1).
-Despite a desperate defence by mainly untrained Allied troops, the invading Japanese secured the airfield by the evening of Feb.
-14. Next day more Japanese troops came in ships up the Musi river.
-Fighters and bombers from P2 attacked the shipping during Feb 15 but wre unable to halt the invasion.
-Palembang II was evacuated on Feb.17, all serviceable planes withdrew to Java.
+When Japanese paratroops carried out a surprise landing between Palembang town and the airfield (P1) on Feb 14, 1942, fighters and bombers from P2 attacked the Japanese barges on the Musi river during Feb 15 but wre unable to halt the invasion.
+Palembang II was evacuated on Feb.17 and all serviceable planes were withdrawn to Java.

 This field was located approx. 50 miles south of Surabaya (East-Java).
 It had two 4,000-foot smooth sod runways, and sod taxiways led into jungle around the field where the pursuits could be camouflaged and hidden from aerial observation.
 The airfield was so carefully camouflaged that an experienced Dutch pilot had to guide arriving USAAF P-40s to their new base.
 To keep its location secret, upon takeoff, the pursuit pilots hedge-hopped to a town about 15 miles away before forming up and climbing to altitude.
 Landings were accomplished in the same way; approaches were made at low altitude, and the pilots “popped up” only long enough to lower their wheels before landing.
 USAAF P-40’s and B-17’s operated from Ngoro during February 1942.
 The field was occupied early March 1942 by the Japanese.